davidakennedy/davidakennedy.com/_src/blog/2018-10-07-themers-in-a-photo-grand-meetup-2018-edition/index.md

   - Automattic
 ---

-{% image "./grandmeetup2018-1.jpg", "A set of three photos, grouped together with people making funny faces and wearing funny hats." %}
+{% featuredimage "./grandmeetup2018-1.jpg", "A set of three photos, grouped together with people making funny faces and wearing funny hats." %}